 Bio coming soon.

-Josh Littleton is the Engineer and Technical Administrator of Radio Bristol.
-Josh has been involved with the Birthplace of Country Music organization for the past six years and has assisted the organization in a variety of different roles.
-Josh sat on the radio advisory board when planning for a new radio station first started in 2013, and now handles the station’s engineering and technical responsibilities.
+Josh Littleton is the Radio Bristol General Manager.
+Josh has been involved with the Birthplace of Country Music organization for the past eight years and has assisted the organization in a variety of different roles.
+Josh sat on the radio advisory board when planning for a new radio station first started in 2013, and now handles the station’s operational, engineering and technical responsibilities.
 As an experienced audio and video engineer, Josh has managed and consulted on many audio-visual projects big and small.
-In addition to Radio Bristol, Josh is also the Head Sound Engineer for Highlands Fellowship Church, a multi-site church that broadcasts to multiple satellite campuses around the world.

 Hailed as “Bristol TN/VA’s own troubadour” and a “songwriter’s songwriter,” East Tennessee musician J. P. Parsons has performed over a thousand shows during his 20-plus-year career.
 His unique blend of folk, bluegrass, and country music, along with his memorable tenor voice, make his songs immediately familiar to listeners’ ears.
 Since his 2012 debut solo album Appalachian Travels and 2014’s follow-up Until This Day Is Done, which includes his full band The American Bandwagon, Parsons has been received as a regional songwriting sensation throughout the southeast pleasing crowds from large festivals to the tiniest bars and listening rooms.